 Have you ever felt that pinch in the top of your hip when trying to do conventional deadlifts?
 It’s like the lower you try to get your hips, the more painful it gets.

-This is caused by a hip mobility issue that’s pretty common where there’s weakness in hip flexion and internal rotation.
+This is caused by a hip mobility issue that’s pretty common where there’s weakness in internal rotation.

 While you work on that hip mobility, you can use today’s coaching where I’m going to show you an alternative to conventional deadlifts that you can do so you can keep training and making progress without having to take time off.